MirzaKarabulut/football-league-simulation/README.md

 # Simulate Matches: (/simulate)

-- To simulate the matches and update the league table, make a POST request to the /simulate endpoint.
+- To simulate the matches and update the league table, make a GET request to the /simulate endpoint.
 The league table and match results will be displayed in the command line.

 # Predict champion: (/predict-champion-before-last-week)